 With over 50 years dedicated to abstraction, Perehudoff’s works demonstrate a mastery of colour and a profound understanding of weight and structure.
 Embracing big, bright, and colourful abstraction, the paintings of this Saskatchewan artist, which he referred to as “colour music,” exude vitality and affirm the enduring legitimacy of this artistic approach.

 Nancy Tousley, curator of the exhibition at the EAG (Edmonton Art Gallery), reflects on William Perehudoff’s artistic legacy.
-Tousley observes that Perehudoff’s oeuvre, characterised by geometric forms, primary colours, and symmetrical arrangements, embodies a purist pursuit of visual form.
+Tousley observes that Perehudoff’s body of work, characterized by geometric forms, primary colours, and symmetrical arrangements, embodies a purist pursuit of visual form.

 Perehudoff’s Encounter with the Avant-Garde